Are you wondering what a brindle pitbull is?

 What is a Reverse Brindle Pitbull?

-Unlike the Brindle Pitbull, reverse brindle pitbulls have this prominent dark coat which looks like the densely highlighted stripes on his fur overwhelms the fawn mixture or more like it has a dark under lay with light shades of stripes which reflects faintly.
+Unlike the Brindle Pitbull, reverse brindle pit bulls have this prominent dark coat which looks like the densely highlighted stripes on his fur overwhelm the fawn mixture or more like it has a dark underlay with light shades of stripes which reflects faintly.

 It is the reverse brindle coat of a Brindle Pitbull.
 They are the opposite of fawns.
-It is easy to confuse them with a mono black dog because of their bold stripes which scarcely reflects the fawn mixture.
+It is easy to confuse them with a mono-black dog because of their bold stripes which scarcely reflect the fawn mixture.
 A thorough look at the dog will convince you.

-They are eye-catchy and daring.
+They are eye-catching and daring.
 Just like the Brindle Pitbull, they could be a Blue Nose Pitbull or a Red Nose Pitbull.

-Back in the 19th century, bull baiting, bear baiting, pit fighting, hunting and later dog fighting were barbaric acts that caught some people’s fantasies.
-Dogs were used in carrying out this barbaric acts.
+Back in the 19th century, bull baiting, bear baiting, pit fighting, hunting, and later dog fighting were barbaric acts that caught some people’s fantasies.
+Dogs were used in carrying out these barbaric acts.

-To get a potential dog for these sports, the Old English Bull dog characterized by his fierce and loyal attribute was combined with the Old English Terrier characterized by its intelligent and cunning attribute.
+To get a potential dog for these sports, the Old English Bulldog characterized by his fierce and loyal attributes was combined with the Old English Terrier characterized by its intelligent and cunning attributes.

 Many years down the lane, the Pitbulls have been stereotyped as a combative canine breed not suitable for adaptation in the home talk more as a pet in the home.

 On the contrary, research has shown that this negative attribute about them is exaggerated.
-The Pitbulls can be just as loving and friendly depending on the kind of treatment received from the hands of a care giver.
+The purebred dog can be just as loving and friendly depending on the kind of treatment received from the hands of a caregiver.

-Even though the Pitbulls in the generic sense is not recognized by the American Kennel Club.
+Even though Pitbulls in the generic sense are not recognized by the American Kennel Club.

-It is noteworthy that there are selected breeds recognized by the same club within the Bull and Terrier breed.
-These are:
+It is noteworthy that there are selected breeds recognized by the same club within the Bull and Terrier breeds.

 - American Staffordshire Terrier Breed